 "Once most does are receptive, and the rut (breeding) is in full swing, I will grunt at any buck I see cruising UNLESS they appear to be coming within range.
 I've seen bucks respond from long distances.
 I blind call about every 15 to 30 minutes to pull in those bucks that might be in the vicinity of the sound but outside my range of vision." – Grant Woods, Growing Deer.tv.

-3. Rattling Antlers
+3. Rattle Antlers

 Rattling mimics the sound of two bucks fighting and is a useful tactic to use throughout the rut.

-If you have some old antlers laying around, that is as real as it gets.
+If you have some old antlers lying around, that is as real as it gets.
 Use antlers that are reflective of the deer in your area; you don't want to scare away a good buck by making it sound like two monster bucks are fighting nearby.

 Sometimes, carrying full-size antlers around can be bulky and inconvenient, so another option is to purchase a rattle bag.
 This bag mimics the noise of antlers but is far easier to haul around.